 Recommendations for parents and caregivers

 Parents and other caregivers play a heavy hand in creating a child's daily environment.
 It should come as no surprise that the American Academy of Pediatrics emphasizes the responsibility of parents and caregivers to recognize and reduce choking risks:

 - Choose developmentally appropriate foods.
 For example, young children lack the necessary grinding motion for hard, smooth foods (such as raw vegetables) until about age 4.
-Hot dogs are the #1 food-related choking hazards for children.
+Candy, followed by hot dogs and other meats are the leading food-related choking hazards for children.
 Until at least 3 years of age, hot dogs (as well as other meats, grapes, blueberries, small tomatoes, and other round foods) should be cut into small pieces.
 For grapes and small tomatoes, cutting into four pieces (rather than just in half) may seem tedious but is recommended.

 - Supervise children when they're eating and encourage them to chew completely before swallowing.

 - Never allow children to run and play while eating.